 Asheville Junction is a lively and entertaining bluegrass/Americana band.
 Our shows feature female and male vocals and harmonies, hot fiddlin’ and instrumentals, beautiful ballads, beloved standards, unique covers and originals.
 There’s a lot going on at the Asheville Junction!
 Folks find themselves singing, clapping, stomping or laughing along to our music before they know it.
-Asheville Junction formed when mother-daughter duo Tierra and Maria Raiti moved to Asheville from Ohio and joined up with long-time local musicians Brad Pope on upright bass, Tim Comstock on mandolin and Ken Sager on dobro.
+Asheville Junction formed when mother-daughter duo Tierra and Maria Raiti moved to Asheville and joined up with long-time local musicians Brad Pope on upright bass, Tim Comstock on mandolin and Ken Sager on dobro.

 Tierra Raiti: Fiddle and Lead Singer Tierra Raiti, lead and harmony singer and fiery fiddler for the band, has been noticed as a formidable rising musician and invited to appear on the Woodsongs International Radio Show in March 2022.
 Tierra was a featured singer and player on an album she cut when she was 14 years old, Galax to Toledo Tracks.
 Recordings from this album have been played in roots and Americana radio shows around the world.
 Still in high school, Tierra is a phenomenally accomplished and versatile singer and fiddler, having won numerous fiddle contests and violin competitions, as well as singing competitions and scholarships ranging from jazz to classical to country.